Balwyn High School 1957 to 1962 Reunion

 Going to school in North Balwyn meant you could go around to friends’ places after school.
 My best friend at school, Don Wilson, and his Dad made the best billy carts in town.
 After school we would race down Elliott Ave, over Tivey Pde to Macleay Park at break neck speed, walk back up the hill and do it all over again.
 Once a year (can’t remember when) there was the formally organized Soap Box Derby down the closed off Balwyn Rd hill with starting ramps and prizes for the winners.
 It was always a great day!
 Sadly, Don passed away a few years ago.
 He was a wonderful friend and a true gentleman.
 I was privileged to attend his funeral.

 ‘Daddio’ Dawkins – The saga of the ‘green apple eater’ was unbelievable but true.
 Everyday a new half eaten green apple core would mysteriously be sitting outside Daddio’s office door!
 Every assembly the concealed culprit and the gathered students were told by Mr Dawkins he was hot on the trail and the perpetrator would be caught and punished!!
 Daddio also loved kicking school bags down the locker rooms/halls.
-It was amazing how man got left in his way….
+It was amazing how many got left in his way….

 ‘Snoop’ McCance – Every science lesson turned into an argument between big Bill and Snoop over the pronunciation of Bill Moran’s surname: ‘Moran’ or ‘Moron’.
 Snoop’s punishments were great: select any 2 eight digit numbers and multiply them by long multiplication until you got it correct.
 (Somehow Snoop could do these instantly in his head.
 He promised he would tell us how he did it when we left school, but he never did!).